JDarke/MERN/README.md

 # Start Backend
 - From /backend run `npm i` to install packages
-- run `npm run app` to start the server, or `npm run dev` for nodemon live reloading The server runs on port 5001 by default.
+- run `npm run app` to start the server, or `npm run dev` for nodemon with live reloading The server runs on port 5001 by default.

 # Start Frontend